gwparikh/cvgui/README.md

 ```
 compare.py -o <homography_file> -d <database_file> -f <first_ID> -l <last_ID> -m <matching_distance>
 ```
-The graph will be created to show all IDs and their accuracy score.
-Best accuracy ID will be contain in the title of the graph.
+A graph will be created to show all IDs and their accuracy score.
+Best accuracy ID will be contained in the title of the graph and it will be display as a red dot in the graph.

 Note:
   1. If matching_distance is not entered, it will be default as 10.